Living Alone Increase

 How to apply

 To apply fill in a Living Alone Increase application form (pdf).
-Send the completed form to the section of the Department of Social Protection that pays your main pension or benefit.
+Send the completed form to the section of the Department of Employment Affairs and Social Protection that pays your main pension or benefit.

 Your Intreo Centre or local Social Welfare Branch Office will be able to answer any questions about the Living Alone Increase and can help you complete your form.